pollfly/clearml-docs/docs/webapp/applications/app_overview.md

 ClearML Applications are a new, experimental approach for extending ClearML functionality.

-package features available in ClearML with a UI interface.
+package features available in ClearML with a user interface.

 Allowing you to take any Task in the system and make it an "application" (a python script running on one of the service agents), with the ability to configure it with a wizard (wizard definition is a json defining the diff steps, and mapping into the Task parameters/configuration), and allow you to add reports as well (with the same Task logger interface).